A properly resourced stakeholder management plan that works towards an overall strategic direction is crucial for meeting project goals.

 The actions you should take:

 1. Implement a tiered hierarchy

 Identify the level of access each project team member has to the document repository and archives.
 Sensitive documents must be kept separate from routine, unclassified documents and access control imposed.

 2. Double check

 Two-factor authentication of users should be employed as a means to prevent hacking into the project database.

 3. Always encrypt

 The transfer of sensitive files and any documents that could have elements of PII in the document must be encrypted before transmission using tools such as Virtual Private Network (VPN) tools.

 Tractivity is a stakeholder engagement tool built with stakeholders at its core.
-It is a solution that offers a safe and secure way to keep stakeholders' information in one place, easily accessed across teams.
+It's the leading solution in the UK, offering a safe and secure way to keep stakeholders' information in one place, easily accessed across teams.